api7/cloud-cli/docs/deploy-apisix-on-kubernetes.md

 > Note, before you go ahead, make sure you read the section
 > [How to Configure Cloud CLI](./configuring-cloud-cli.md)

-Cloud CLI will create Deployment, Service, ConfigMap, Secret, and Pos on Kubernetes for APISIX.
+Cloud CLI will create Deployment, Service, ConfigMap, Secret, and Pod on Kubernetes for APISIX.

 ConfigMap contains the `Cloud Lua Module`.